rasterradio/Kumite/README.md

-# Kumite - A Sparring Video Game
+# Shotokan Dojo - A Sparring Video Game

-This design document for *Kumite* is scoped for a minimum viable product.
+This design document for *Shotokan Dojo* is scoped for a minimum viable product.
 Features are lacking that would be present in a more polished version.
-I've left out any description of the game's aesthetics because I want to focus on gameplay and not get ahead of myself.
+I've left out details of the game's aesthetics because I want to focus on gameplay and not get ahead of myself.

 ![Fight Photo](/images/screenshot-spar.jpg)

 ## Overview

-Inspired by *Karate Tournament*, *Bushido Blade*, and *Virtua Fighter*, *Kumite* is a 3D sparring game that seeks to refine the pre-*Street Fighter II* design of primordial fighting games with more deliberate, tactical gameplay.
+Inspired by *Karate Tournament*, *Bushido Blade*, and *Virtua Fighter*, *Shotokan Dojo* is a 3D sparring game that seeks to refine the pre-*Street Fighter II* design of primordial fighting games with more deliberate, tactical gameplay.
 Sidestep your opponent, predict their move, and strike.
 Earn the stripes on your gi.
 Respect is earned, not given.

 Players fight in flat 3D arenas, with health points and a timer, fighting best-of-three rounds.

 ### Character Select

-There are no unique characters in *Kumite*.
+There are no unique characters in *Shotokan Dojo*.
 Players select their gi colour to distinguish themselves in a match.

 ### Health